sframe-wg/sframe/draft-ietf-sframe-enc.md

    network conditions as possible.

-4. Decouple the media encryption framework from the underlying transport, allowing use in non-RTP, e.g., WebTransport
+4. Decouple the media encryption framework from the underlying transport, allowing use in non-RTP scenarios, e.g., WebTransport
    {{?I-D.ietf-webtrans-overview}}.

 5. When used with RTP and its associated error-resilience mechanisms, i.e., RTX